What is Probate?

 By definition, a mortgage is an official contract between a bank (or some other high authority society) and an individual, the bank agreeing on granting a certain predetermined amount of money at interest, in exchange for temporarily taking the title of an individual’s property or car or any high-value asset.

-As soon as the client pays back the money (normally he or she does that in series of regular payments) with added interest, the title goes back to the respective owner.
+As soon as the client pays back the money (normally, they do that in a series of regular payments) with added interest, the title returns to the respective owner.

 Commonly Encountered Issues with Mortgage